cris-zapata/Discrete-Multistage-Amplifier/README.md

 ## Bench observations (what the datasheet doesn't tell you)

 - **Thermal gain drift.** Gain measured 26–28 V/V at demonstration but crept to ~30 V/V after roughly an hour of continuous operation.
 Root cause: VBE falls with temperature, shifting the bias point and raising gain.
-This nudged the midband slightly outside the ±5% window during the later Bode run — documented rather than hidden.
+This nudged the midband slightly outside the ±5% window during the later Bode run which was documented rather than hidden.
 - **Calc vs. sim vs. bench.** First-order hand analysis overpredicted stage-2 gain (~33 V/V) because it ignores the Early effect and device non-idealities; simulation and measurement agreed much more closely at ~25–30 V/V. A good reminder of where the small-signal model stops being enough.
 - **High-frequency peaking (unresolved).** Gain rose above 200 kHz, peaking near ~1.2 MHz before dipping back to midband.
 Suspected interaction between the output coupling capacitor, the load, and the output-stage emitter — flagged for follow-up rather than papered over.